suraiyasathi/Automation-Test-Project/README.md

 - 🧾 Stores **clear failure reasons** (e.g., "Element not found") in the log file.

+- 🔁 Cookie-based login skip (load cookies if valid, re-login if expired).
+- 🔐 Uses `.env` file to load credentials securely.
-- 🧹 Automatically clears old screenshots and logs on each run.
+- 🧹 Auto-clears old logs/screenshots per run.

-- 🔄 Simple, no external listener or utility class—**all in one BaseClass**.

 ---

-## 🚀 How It All Works Together
+### 🍪 How Cookie Reuse Works

-Each test runs under a structured lifecycle:

-- The browser launches at the suite start.

-- Each method logs its outcome (pass, fail, skip) in `test-log.txt`.

-- On failure, a screenshot is captured, stored, and linked to Allure.

-- Everything resets cleanly for each test run under `target/`.

-This setup makes it easier to identify bugs faster, integrate into CI/CD pipelines, and build more resilient test suites without unnecessary complexity.
+- ✅ On the **first login**, session cookies are saved into a `cookies.json` file.
+- 🔁 On the next run:
+  - If cookies are **still valid**, they are **reused** to skip login entirely.
+  - If cookies are **expired**, a **fresh login is triggered**, and new cookies are saved.

+🧠 We use **Gson** for clean and structured cookie serialization & deserialization.

 ---

+### 🧪 How It All Works Together

+Each test runs through a structured lifecycle for maximum clarity and minimal noise:

+- 🚀 The browser is launched once at the suite start.
+- 📝 Each method logs its status (**pass**, **fail**, **skip**) in `test-log.txt`.
+- 📸 On failure, a screenshot is captured, stored, and linked in the Allure report.
+- ♻️ All screenshots and logs are reset cleanly before every run in the `target/` folder.

+This setup makes it easier to:

+- Identify bugs faster 🔍
+- Debug test failures with logs + visuals 📋📷
+- Integrate seamlessly into CI/CD pipelines ⚙️
+- Avoid repetitive login steps = faster test cycles ⚡

+---

 ## ✅ Example Test Scenario

-**Automated Login Validation on Automation Exercise:**
+**Automated Login Validation on [Automation Exercise](https://www.automationexercise.com/):**

-- Visit login page
+1. 🧭 Visit the login page

-- Enter valid credentials
+2. 🔐 Enter valid credentials (loaded securely from `.env`)

-- Validate successful login
+3. 🎯 Validate successful login
+4. 🍪 Save session cookies to `cookies.json`
+5. ⚡ On the next run, reuse cookies to skip login (if still valid)

 Only relevant and necessary code is maintained for clarity and readability.